qijianpeng/awesome-edge-computing/README.md

   pre-trained models and run the example apps below on a real device to see what TensorFlow Lite can do.

+# Academic institution
+- [Cloud Computing and Distributed Systems (CLOUDS) Laboratory](http://www.cloudbus.org/intro.html): The Cloud Computing and Distributed Systems (CLOUDS) Laboratory, formerly GRIDS Lab, is a software research and development group within the School of Computing and Information Systems at the University of Melbourne, Australia.
+The CLOUDS Lab is actively engaged in the design and development of next-generation computing systems and applications that aggregate or lease services of distributed resources depending on their availability, capability, performance, cost , and users' quality-of-service requirements.
+The lab is working towards realising this vision through its two flagship projects: Gridbus and Cloudbus.

 # Other awesome list
 - [AI at the edge](https://github.com/crespum/edge-ai): A curated list of